New Athletic Fields Project

 In 2016 the City purchased 50 acres of land from the Foundation for Seacoast Health.
 The property runs between Campus Drive, off of West Road, and the Department of Public Works property located at 680 Peverly Hill Road.
 This land will be used to fulfill several objectives of planning initiatives outlined in the City’s 2010 Comprehensive Recreational Needs Study, and the update of this study in 2016.
 Those objectives include the installation of multiple multi-use playing fields and associated amenities.
-The project is currently in design with the first phase of the project having received planning board approval on October 17, 2019.
-The first phase design includes two 360’ X 225’ multi-purpose synthetic turf playing fields, lighting, parking, landscaping, and associated drainage and utilities.
+The project received planning board approval on October 17, 2019.
+The first phase of the field project is currently under construction, to be ready in early summer 2021.
+This phase includes a 360’ X 225’ multi-purpose synthetic turf playing field, lighting, parking, landscaping, and associated drainage and utilities.

-The City Council in May 2018 voted to authorize City Manager John Bohenko to move forward with the plan to create the multi-field recreation facility.
-In July 2018, The City Council voted unanimously to bond out as much as $3.4 million for the project and add those monies to about $1.6 million that the council had previously set aside for a single-use synthetic field off Route 33 at the site of the former stump dump.
-The council previously decided to move forward first with the multi-field complex and drop any immediate plans to build a new field off Route 33.
+The City Council in May 2018 voted to authorize the City Manager to move forward with the plan to create the multi-field recreation facility and drop plans to build a new field on the “stump dump” site off Route 33.
+In July 2018, the City Council voted unanimously to bond up to $3.4 million for the project in addition to the approximately $1.6 million that the Council had previously set aside for a single-use synthetic field at the Route 33 site.

 This site will also include accommodations for a snow storage area that will be used by Department of Public Works during winter snow operations.

 Future phases of improvements on the site include a third multi-use playing field and associated amenities, as well as a new transfer station for improved efficiencies in the City’s handling of solid waste and recycling operations.